madclaws/ralph/notes.md

 - Maybe use a gb_tree/OrderedMap library for keeping the order in Tree object entries

 - Not using lockfile for index updation

+- ctime_nsec is 0 atp, and that's the only differnece in .git's index and ralph's index.